 But more than that, massage helps with the circulation of the blood, the lubrication of joints, and working out knots in the muscles.
 Even without modern anatomy and physiology, ancient peoples figured out what the body needed.
 Massage techniques developed in ancient India, Egypt, and China around 1000 BC.
 A massage culture developed in ancient Greece between 800-700 BC where athleticism was highly regarded.
 Massage as well as physical exercise and soaking in hot pools was provided in the ancient Roman baths.
 While massage diminished as a practice during the middle ages, it was revived in Europe between the 17th and 19th centuries.
 Slowly throughout the 20th century massage has become accepted once again as a healing art that is good therapy for everyone, as it was in the ancient cultures.

-Massage Addresses the Mind
+Massage Also Addresses the Mind

-But the main point of massage therapy is touch, whether the massage is for relaxation or deep body work.
+The main point of massage therapy is touch, whether the massage is for relaxation or deep body work.
 And while massage is manipulating the body it is also accessing the the embodied mind.
 The pioneering body worker Deane Juhan, author of the classic massage textbook Job’s Body, writes in an online article on “Reaching the Brain Through Touch,”